TheEquus/equus-site/content/posts/htb-hardware-writeups/index.md

 Great, since we know that data is being written to the display (GDDRAM) we could probably try to find a way to emulate the screen, but how can we do that?
 Let's keep reading the datasheet.

 {{< img OffTheGridMCUInterface.png >}}
 Based on this bit of the datasheet, we can deduce that the data transfer that has been captured is using 4-wire SPI.
 We know this because we have SDIN, (S)CLK, CS, D/C and RES.
-The `Tie LOW` just means we can ignore those pins/signals.
+The `Tie LOW` and `NC` just means we can ignore those pins/signals.

 Sweet, now that we know what protocol is being used, we just need to figure out how to deal with the data being sent to GDDRAM.
-For now, we can ignore the commands, since there are a lot of them in the datasheet, and at this stage there is no easy way to decode each command.
+For now, we can ignore the commands (when D/C is low), since there are a lot of them in the datasheet, and at this stage there is no easy way to decode each command.

-Whilst casually reading the datasheet, we hit the jackpot, some info on how the GDDRAM actually works.
+Casually reading the datasheet, we hit the jackpot, some info on how the GDDRAM actually works.
 {{< img OffTheGridGDDRAM.png >}}
 {{<img OffTheGridGDDRAMEnlarge.png >}}